Sig Mejdal: Career

 After graduating from UC Davis in 1989, Mejdal worked for NASA and Lockheed Martin's satellite operations unit at the Onizuka Air Force Station.
 Mejdal's interest in baseball was recreational until 2003, when the book Moneyball inspired him to consider pursuing a career in sabermetrics.
-He attended the Winter Meetings in search for a job in baseball, didn’t get a job, and continued to work at NASA as a biomathematician in the Fatigue Countermeasures Group.
+He attended the Winter Meetings in search for a job in baseball, didn't get a job, and continued to work at NASA as a biomathematician in the Fatigue Countermeasures Group.
 Mejdal studied sleep patterns of astronauts on the International Space Station in order to optimize their sleep schedules.

 While working for NASA, Mejdal took a side job as the chief quantitative analyst for Sam Walker's fantasy baseball team Streetwalkers Baseball Club, which was participating in the Tout Wars competition's "Battle of the Experts."
 The fantasy team would later become the subject of Walker's book: Fantasyland: A Sportswriter's Obsessive Bid to Win the World's Most Ruthless Fantasy Baseball.
+Before entering professional baseball, Mejdal also worked as a freelance travel writer.
+Two of his articles appeared in the Los Angeles Times.
+Climbing the Stairway to Heavan accounts a 2001 mountaineering expedition in Ecuador and was also included in The Best American Sports Writing 2002 anthology.

+Far Away at Boarding School chronicles a 2003 surfing trip to Brazil.